Suhasbegade21/CODESOFT/README.md

 # Suhasbegade
-this is my trial project
+this is my task project for codesoft intership
-Author - Suhas Begade
-Working on git